ia6382/SKYE-game/README.md

 ![alternativetext](screenshots/Screenshot1.png)

 ## ABOUT
 Skye is a short video game, focused on atmosphere and movement mechanics.
-It was developed as a group project for Computer Graphics and Game Techonology course at the University of Ljubljana, Faculty of Computer and Information Science in 2017, using the Unity game engine.
+It was developed as a group project for Computer Graphics and Game Technology course at the University of Ljubljana, Faculty of Computer and Information Science in 2017, using the Unity game engine.

 You play as a rebel operative in a dystopian future city.
 Catch the Uni.
 Corp drone, marked on your HUD to win the game.